CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Show that lamps sort of work in Blender.
 * How to create a light source as geometry and then apply an emissive material to that object.

+# Rendering A Small Area
+* Show you how to render just a part of your scene.
+* Great for those with slower machines.
+* Great for complex Scenes on ANY computer.
+* An alternative to rending in the viewport.

 ---